faustogenga/Field_Trips_Xamarin/README.md

 # Field Trip App Xamarin
-## App to Register to College Field Trips develop in Xamarin Forms
+## App to Register to College Field Trips developed in Xamarin Forms

 ## Run in local Android Phone Simulator
 Developed an App project in Xamarin, presenting a prototype about the college fieldtrips program that requiered an asistance Trimesterly.